bigchem/synthesis/uspto-full/README.md

 All files are compressed using xz (to use it on Mac install xz in MacPort; xz is available on Ubuntu by default )

-These sets and results obtained with these files are described in a pre-print, which is submitted for a review.
+Results obtained with these files are described in a pre-print, which is submitted for a review.

 Tetko, I. V.; Karpov, P.; Van Deursen, R.; Godin, G. Augmented Transformer for Direct and Single-Step Retrosynthesis Predictions Overperforms All Published Approaches.
 Nat.
 Commun.
 2020, submitted.